 The group has an active social programme, the highlight being the October Weekend.
 These are usually three night with occasional four night breaks staying in good walking country around the UK.
 In 2019 our destination was Croyde Bay in Devon.
 In previous years we have visited the Linconshire Wolds, Isle of Wight, North Wales, and Cornwall.

-The group is active in footpath work, with representatives from the group covering every parish in Hart and Rushmoor districts.
-The footpaths are checked regularly and any problems are reported to Hampshire County Council.
-Regular meetings are held with the council to ensure that all problems are rectified.
-This ensures that all footpaths in our area are in good order, easy to use and well way marked.
-Volunteers are always needed for this work.
+The group is active in rights of way work, with representatives from the group covering parishes in Hart and Rushmoor districts.
+Rights of way are checked regularly and any problems are reported to Hampshire County Council in an endeavour to keep the rights of way in our area in good order, easy to use and well way marked.

 New members are always welcome.
 Walkers should be able to walk the distance stated in the programme and are expected to be suitably clothed and shod for walking the distance.
 Hampshire can be moderately hilly and muddy and new walkers are expected to be able to cope with this.
 Visitors from other Ramblers Association groups are always welcome to walk with us.